 Middle school courses are accessible to elementary students through St. Johns Virtual School and may be completed at home or at school.
-Final approval by the Director of Instructional Services and the Director of Guidance and Choice is required.
+Final approval by the K-12 Gifted Program Specialist and the Director of Guidance and Choice is required.